Archive

 Microclimates - What They Are And How They Form

-Occasionally, you may experience a noticeable change in weather conditions after entering a forest during a hike or after driving into a large city.
-You probably encountered what is known as a microclimate.
+Often, you will experience a noticeable change in weather conditions after entering a forest during a hike or driving into a large city from the countryside.
+You encountered what is known as a microclimate.

 What you experienced is precisely the subject of this article.
 In another post on this weather site, the difference between local and regional weather was discussed in detail.
 (You can read more about the difference between the two atmospheric conditions in this article.)